fatiando/website/README.md

 Pushing changes to
 [fatiando/website](https://github.com/fatiando/website)
-triggers a build on [TravisCI](https://travis-ci.org/fatiando/website).
+triggers a build on GitHub Actions.
 The build will check if the site compiles and also checks for broken links.
-When changes are pushed to the `master` branch (directly or by merging a Pull Request), Travis will push the compiled site to the [fatiando/fatiando.github.io](https://github.com/fatiando/fatiando.github.io) repository.
+When changes are pushed to the `master` branch (directly or by merging a Pull Request), Actions will push the compiled site to the [fatiando/fatiando.github.io](https://github.com/fatiando/fatiando.github.io) repository.
-Github serves this repo under [http://fatiando.github.io](http://fatiando.github.io/).
+GitHub serves this repository under [http://fatiando.github.io](http://fatiando.github.io/).

-Pushing the changes from Travis is handled by [doctr](https://github.com/drdoctr/doctr).
-See `.travis.yml`.
+See `.github/workflows/build.yml`.

 ## Logo fonts